NicolasRochaPacheco/Core101/docker/README.md

     $ docker start -ai core101

 Again, do not use the `run` command attempting to restart a container.
+To remove the container, use:

+    $ docker container rm core101